-- Except as provided in "D" of this section, either general mechanical or local exhaust ventilation meeting the requirements of "D" (1) (a-f) of this section shall be provided whenever welding, cutting, or heating is performed in a confined space. - When sufficient ventilation cannot be obtained without blocking the means of access, employees in the confined space shall be protected by air-line respirators and an employee on the outside of such a confined space shall be assigned to maintain communication with those working within it and to aid them in an emergency. - Lifelines.
+- Except as provided inthis section, either general mechanical or local exhaust ventilation meeting the requirements of the Mechanical Ventilation section, shall be provided whenever welding, cutting, or heating is performed in a confined space. - When sufficient ventilation cannot be obtained without blocking the means of access, employees in the confined space shall be protected by air-line respirators and an employee on the outside of such a confined space shall be assigned to maintain communication with those working within it and to aid them in an emergency. - Lifelines.
 Where a welder must enter a confined space through a manhole or other small opening, means shall be provided for quickly removing him in case of emergency.
 When safety belts and lifelines are used for this purpose, they shall be so attached to the welders' body that his body cannot be jammed in a small exit opening.
 An attendant with a pre-planned rescue procedure shall be stationed outside to observe the welder at all times and be capable of putting rescue operations into effect.